 Texas notice rules: what to pay attention to

 Texas landlord-tenant rules can be detail-heavy, and lease language matters.
+Therefore, your notice process should match your written agreement and Texas law.

-Also: notice delivery matters.
+Also, notice delivery matters.
 “I texted them” might not hold up the way you think it will.

-When month-to-month is a smart move (and when it’s not)
+When month-to-month is a smart move and when it’s not

 Month-to-month tends to work well when:

-• you plan to sell or renovate soon
+- you plan to sell or renovate soon

-• the tenant is reliable and you have strong documentation
+- the tenant is reliable and you have strong documentation

-• your property leases easily year-round (high demand segment)
+- your property leases easily year-round

-• your cash reserves can handle a surprise vacancy
+- your cash reserves can handle a surprise vacancy

 Month-to-month tends to be a bad fit when:

-• you’re entering the slow season
+- you are entering the slow season

-• you’ve had late pays or repeated lease violations
+- you have had late pays or repeated lease violations

-• you need predictable income to cover debt service
+- you need predictable income to cover debt service

 A blunt but true rule: month-to-month is easier when you can afford it.